Struct libcamera::controls::FrameDurationLimits

 The minimum and maximum (in that order) frame duration, expressed in microseconds.

 When provided by applications, the control specifies the sensor frame duration interval the pipeline has to use.
 This limits the largest exposure time the sensor can use.
 For example, if a maximum frame duration of 33ms is requested (corresponding to 30 frames per second), the sensor will not be able to raise the exposure time above 33ms.
 A fixed frame duration is achieved by setting the minimum and maximum values to be the same.
-Setting both values to 0 reverts to using the IPA provided defaults.
+Setting both values to 0 reverts to using the camera defaults.

 The maximum frame duration provides the absolute limit to the shutter speed computed by the AE algorithm and it overrides any exposure mode setting specified with controls::AeExposureMode.
 Similarly, when a manual exposure time is set through controls::ExposureTime, it also gets clipped to the limits set by this control.
 When reported in metadata, the control expresses the minimum and maximum frame durations used after being clipped to the sensor provided frame duration limits.